OceanographyforEveryone/OpenCTD/README.md

 Operation](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Documentation/Manual)
 manual provides a comprehensive, step-by-step guide to building your own OpenCTD, with a standard construction pathway as well as numerous alternatives depending on parts availability and technical skills.
-A shoter manual covering just the calibration process is also available.
+A shorter manual covering just the calibration process is also available.

 The OpenCTD [core software](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Software) is designed to be used with an M0-style Arduino microcontroller, for which we recommend the